oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

      This script will deploy a database with the URL, `oracle-db.default.svc.cluster.local:1521/devpdb.k8s`, and administration password, `Oradoc_db1`.

-     > __WARNING__: The Oracle database Docker images are supported only for non-production use.
-For more details, see My Oracle Support note: Oracle Support for Database Running on Docker (Doc ID 2216342.1)
+     {{% notice warning %}} The Oracle database Docker images are supported only for non-production use.
+For more details, see My Oracle Support note: Oracle Support for Database Running on Docker (Doc ID 2216342.1) : All the data is gone when the database is restarted.
-     >            : All the data is gone when the database is restarted.
+     {{% /notice %}}

-     > __NOTE__: This step is based on the steps documented in [Run a Database](https://oracle.github.io/weblogic-kubernetes-operator/userguide/overview/database/).
+     **NOTE**: This step is based on the steps documented in [Run a Database](https://oracle.github.io/weblogic-kubernetes-operator/userguide/overview/database/).

 2. Use the sample script in `SRCDIR/kubernetes/samples/scripts/create-rcu-schema` to create the RCU schema with the schema prefix `FMW1`.